sonnny/picow_ble_nordic_spp/README.md

 demo of pico w ble using nordic spp example assumes pico-sdk is installed from https://github.com/raspberrypi/pico-sdk

-once you get it running put your own routine:
+once you get it running, put your own routine:

      1) edit blink.c
      2) on function nordic_spp_packet_handler: